rodrum/arcade/README.md

 ## Requisites
-- All external repos in place and hopefully individually tested (thorugh makefiles inside each one).
+- All external repos (see below) in place and hopefully individually tested (thorugh makefiles inside each one).
 - Fortran and c++ compilers (check `makefile` to define Fortran compiler in first line)
 - Python 3.9 Conda: follow instructions here https://docs.conda.io/en/latest/miniconda.html
   - Create an envinroment (replace `<env>` with the name you want) and install the requires packages listed in `arcade_conda_env.txt`